 Criteria Exploration Results Mineral Resources Mineral Reserves SECTION 9: QUALIFICATION OF COMPETENT PERSON AND OTHER KEY TECHNICAL STAFF.
-DATE AND SIGNATURE 9.1 (i) The full name of the Competent Person, their registration number and the name of the professional Organization (PO or RPO), of which Competent Person(s) is a member.
-The relevant experience of the Competent Person(s) and other key technical staff who prepared and are responsible for the Public Repo о (" (ii) The Competent Person's relationship to the issuer of the report, if any. e issuer of the report, if any. (iii) The inclusion of the Certificate of the Comp date of the report. petent Person (see Appendix 2).
-Such Certificate sho uld include the date of sign-off and the effective
+DATE AND SIGNATURE 9.1 The full name of the Competent Person, their registration number and the name of the professional Organization (PO of Competent Person(s) is a member.
+The relevant experience of the Competent Person(s) and other key technical staff who prepared and are responsible for (ii) The Competent Person's relationship to the issuer of the report, if any. (iii) The inclusion of the Certificate of the Complete date of the report. petent Person (see Appendix 2).
+Such Certificate sho ould include the date of sign-off and the effective